ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

   - Integrates MAVLink protocol framing and status reporting
   - Achieves several kilometers of range with a small whip antenna
 - **Open-Source and Highly Configurable**: Loaded with SiK firmware for enhanced customization through AT and RT commands, it supports the MAVLink 2 protocol, Configurable through Mission Planner & APM Planner

-### Purchasing Information

-The device can be purchased from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-Contact us by email at sale@thunderfly.cz for a commercial quotation or shop directly from [Tindie store](https://www.tindie.com/products/34682/) or [Lectronz](https://lectronz.com/products/1067) marketplaces.
-We are the designers of this modem and therefore have full control of the modem's construction and design.
-This gives us the ability to react even to non-standard requests for modification or functions.

 ## Hardware Parameters